dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmQueryFetchSize:

     dcmQueryFetchSize_"
+    "Query Max Number Of Results",integer,"Maximal number of return results by C-FIND SCP.
+If the the number of matches extends the limit, the C-FIND request will be refused.
+0 = no limitation.
+May be overwritten by configured values for particular Archive Network AEs.","
+    .. _dcmQueryMaxNumberOfResults:

+    dcmQueryMaxNumberOfResults_"
     "Qido Max Number Of Results",integer,"Maximal number of return results by QIDO-RS Service.
 0 = no limitation.
 May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmQidoMaxNumberOfResults: